megrogan/webapi-example/README.md

 Integration testing of Web Api controllers is also straight-forward.
 They can either be tested against an in-memory HttpServer or against a fully running HttpServer using
 HttpSelfHostServer and both methods have their place - see [here](http://stackoverflow.com/questions/14698130/unit-testing-web-api-using-httpserver-or-httpselfhostserver) for a quick discussion.
 The former method is relatively fast and does not involve exercising the full network stack, and as such could easily be run on a build server as part of CI.
-It can also serve to test the application routing and IoC setup which is what I have done in the example [here](https://github.com/megrogan/webapi-example/blob/master/TravelRepublic.Flights.Web.Test/FlightsControllerIntegrationTests.cs).
+It can also serve to test the application routing and IoC setup which is illustrated in [FlightsControllerIntegrationTests.cs](https://github.com/megrogan/webapi-example/blob/master/TravelRepublic.Flights.Web.Test/FlightsControllerIntegrationTests.cs).
 This example also demonstrates how a Web Api service can be called by c# client code rather than by js in a browser.

 ### Testing with Service Stack